Mudit18/remo/README.md

 ### Criteria for Flagging Suspicious Transactions

 - **High Volume Transactions**: Flags transactions exceeding a predefined amount.
-- **Frequent Small Transactions**: Flags if multiple transactions below a certain amount occur within a specified timeframe.
+- **Frequent Small Transactions**: Flags if multiple transactions below a certain amount ($100) occur within a specified timeframe (1 hour).
-- **Rapid Transfers**: Flags if rapid transfers of a specific type exceed a threshold.
+- **Rapid Transfers**: Flags if rapid transfers exceed a threshold within a specified timefram (5 mins).

 If flagged, a corresponding entry is created in the `SuspiciousTransaction` model for further investigation.
+The user is also flagged and blocked from making further transactions.

 <br>